Synthetic biological circuit: Bistable switches

 Gardner et al. used mutual repression between two control units to create an implementation of a toggle switch capable of controlling cells in a bistable manner: transient stimuli resulting in persistent responses.

+Gene regulation is an essential part of developmental processes.
+During development, genes are turned on and off in different tissues, changes in regulatory mechanisms may result in genetic switching in a bistable system, the gene switches serve as regulatory molecule binding sites.
+These are proteins that activate transcription when they land on a gene switch and thereby express the gene that was expected to operate as a memory device, allowing cell fate decisions to be chosen and maintained.

+Toggle switch which operates using two mutually inhibitory genes, each promoter is inhibited by the repressor that is transcribed by the opposing promoter.
+Toggle switch design: Inducer 1 inactivates repressor 1, which means repressor 2 is produced.
+Repressor 2, in turn, stops transcription of the repressor 1 gene and the reporter gene.

 Logical operators

 Analog tuners

 Using negative feedback and identical promoters, linearizer gene circuits can impose uniform gene expression that depends linearly on extracellular chemical inducer concentration.

 Controllers of gene expression heterogeneity

 Synthetic gene circuits can control gene expression heterogeneity can be controlled independently of the gene expression mean.

 Other engineered systems

 Engineered systems are the result of implementation of combinations of different control mechanisms.
 A limited counting mechanism was implemented by a pulse-controlled gene cascade and application of logic elements enables genetic "programming" of cells as in the research of Tabor et al., which synthesized a photosensitive bacterial edge detection program.

 Circuit design

 Recent developments in artificial gene synthesis and the corresponding increase in competition within the industry have led to a significant drop in price and wait time of gene synthesis and helped improve methods used in circuit design.
 At the moment, circuit design is improving at a slow pace because of insufficient organization of known multiple gene interactions and mathematical models.
 This issue is being addressed by applying computer-aided design (CAD) software to provide multimedia representations of circuits through images, text and programming language applied to biological circuits.
 Some of the more well known CAD programs include GenoCAD, Clotho framework and j5.
 GenoCAD uses grammars, which are either opensource or user generated "rules" which include the available genes and known gene interactions for cloning organisms.
 Clotho framework uses the Biobrick standard rules.